nickfargo/prochan/src/index.coffee.md

 Returns a `Channel` that will immediately `close` with the first value sent.

-Acts as a *promise*, in that any processes that `receive` from the channel will block if a value has not yet been sent, and thereafter will immediately receive the closing value.
+Acts as a *promise*, in that, if a value has not yet been sent, then processes that `receive` from the channel will block, and once a value has been sent, processes will thenceforth immediately `receive` that value from the channel.

 > Alias: `chan.promise`